 In most instances, you can place larger tires on your trucks without the need for a lift.
 You can mount up to 33’’ tires on most trucks without lifting.

-A number of modifications like adjusting the torsion key, using wheel gaskets, cutting the fenders, and using a balance kit may be required depending on the truck-tire combination of you.
+A number of modifications like adjusting the torsion key, using wheel gaskets, cutting the fenders, and using a balance kit may be required depending on your truck-tire combination of you.

 Let's take a closer look at some of the ways you can fit larger tires on your truck without needing lifting kits.